MaxLap/activerecord_follow_assoc/INTRODUCTION.md

 Every once in a while, I need records that are pretty deep within my associations.
 Let's have two examples:
-* you want to get all of the recent comments to the posts the current user made.
+* get all of the recent comments to the posts the current user made.
-* you want to get all of the sections of the posts on which the current user made a comment
+* get all of the sections of the posts on which the current user made a comment

 How would you do it?
 Here are the ways I can think of (you don't need to understand them, an overview follows):